jacobwoodward/n8n-nodes-smartsuite/README.md

 This is an n8n community node for SmartSuite.
 It allows you to interact with SmartSuite's API to manage records, search data, and perform operations on your SmartSuite solutions.

-> **Version Note**: This is version 0.9.2, which includes support for the n8n AI Agent as a tool node.
+> **Version Note**: This is version 0.9.3, which includes enhanced support for the n8n AI Agent as a tool node.

 ## Features